-Implementation constraints Challenges Good practice options for further assessment in MS Justification Β5 Reliability Water use datasets are old, estimated or conceptually incomplete Water balances use reliable datasets, including updated metered data on water abstractions, storage, consumption and return flows by all water uses, especially of those with the largest use, as well as of cumulative minor abstractions (which might not require permitting) To ensure water balances reflect the reality of water use in the area, and to reduce the influence of less- reliable datasets (e.g. modelling, extrapolation, surveys) B6 Reliability Illegal water abstractions are not considered, though existing Water balances do consider explicitly illegal water abstraction/consumption To ensure water balances reflect the reality of water use in the area Β7 Reliability Some water resources are accounted for twice Water balances avoid double- counting water resources (e.g. caused by recycling, rainwater harvesting, wastewater reuse, flows between groundwater bodies or basins, managed aquifer recharge; rainwater reported as (non-specified) part of wastewater) To avoid that some water resources are accounted for twice, e.g. if a certain amount of treated urban wastewater is accounted as reused water for irrigation, it shall be deducted from the urban return flows to downstream rivers B8 Reliability Groundwater and surface water interactions are unknown and/or their role in water balances is not properly assessed Water balances properly account for groundwater- surface water interaction, based on proper studies/modelling To avoid that groundwater contribution to water balance is calculated as differences in inputs and outputs resulting that GW is just a mistake in the water balance calculation В9 Reliability Water balances do not include ecological or broader environmental flow requirements, and/or flows as agreed under international treaties Water balances explicitly consider the environmental demand of aquatic ecosystems (environmental flows) and international commitments (where relevant) To ensure that the ecological/ GEP or broader environmental flow requirements and thus the achievement of WFD objectives are appropriately depicted, as well as fostering transboundary cooperation B10 Reliability Information, calculations, assumptions and results of water balances are not published Water balances, their underlying data, criteria and assumptions are publicly accessible To ensure transparency and accountability, as well as trust by water users B11 Reliability Reliability of water balance is insufficient for water management Water balance performance criteria are discussed and agreed upon between the water manager and the modeller beforehand 7 , involving stakeholders
+Implementation constraints Challenges Good practice options for further assessment in MS Justification B4 Reliability Water availability datasets are old, estimated or conceptually incomplete.
+Changes in rainfall, evaporation, runoff and recharge (due to climate change and land use changes) are not well depicted Water balances are using updated water availability datasets, including metering and modelling of rainfall, runoff and recharge, accounting for climate change impacts To ensure changes in water availability are properly reflected, including increased evaporation or decreases in average recharge due to a larger number of high-intensity rainfalls B5 Reliability Water use datasets are old, estimated or conceptually incomplete Water balances use reliable datasets, including updated metered data on water abstractions, storage, consumption and return flows by all water uses, especially of those with the largest use, as well as of cumulative minor abstractions (which might not require permitting) To ensure water balances reflect the reality of water use in the area, and to reduce the influence of less-reliable datasets (e.g. modelling, extrapolation, surveys) В6 Reliability Illegal water abstractions are not considered, though existing Water balances do consider explicitly illegal water abstraction/consumption To ensure water balances reflect the reality of water use in the area B7 Reliability Some water resources are accounted for twice Water balances avoid double- counting water resources (e.g. caused by recycling, rainwater harvesting, wastewater reuse, flows between groundwater bodies or basins, managed aquifer recharge; rainwater reported as (non-specified) part of wastewater) To avoid that some water resources are accounted for twice, e.g. if a certain amount of treated urban wastewater is accounted as reused water for irrigation, it shall be deducted from the urban return flows to downstream rivers B8 Reliability Groundwater and surface water interactions are unknown and/or their role in water balances is not properly assessed Water balances properly account for groundwater- surface water interaction, based on proper studies/modelling To avoid that groundwater contribution to water balance is calculated as differences in inputs and outputs resulting that GW is just a mistake in the water balance calculation B9 Reliability Water balances do not include ecological or broader environmental flow requirements, and/or flows as agreed under international treaties Water balances explicitly consider the environmental demand of aquatic ecosystems (environmental flows) and international commitments (where relevant) To ensure that the ecological/ GEP or broader environmental flow requirements and thus the achievement of WFD objectives are appropriately depicted, as well as fostering transboundary cooperation B10 Reliability Information, calculations, assumptions and results of water Water balances, their underlying data, criteria and To ensure transparency and accountability, as well as trust by water users